imoans/simulation_of_precipitated_particle_with_mirror_force/documents/about_simulation.md

 ##### [reference] _BasicSpacePlasmaPhysics, p32, eq3.1_
-equation of dipole field is as below.
+equation of dipole field is

 ![equation_of_dipole_field](../images/dipole_magnetic_field.png)

 ##### [reference] _Katoh and Omura, JGR 2006_
-In this simulation, divergence of magnetic field is set to 0
+In this simulation, divergence of magnetic field 0

 ![divergenceB](../images/divergence_of_magnetic_field.png)

 ### about collision probability
-Collicion probability is refered to graph of collision frequency in _BasicSpacePlasmaPhysics,p.66_
+Collicion probability is refered to collision frequency _BasicSpacePlasmaPhysics,p.66_

-mean of number of collision during cyclotron period, λ is led as below approximated with the graph.
+number of collision during cyclotron period, λ
-(75km is standard)

 ![mean_of_collision](../images/mean_of_collision.png)

-When collision occurs according to exponential distribution, collision probability, P per 1 step in this simulation is lead as below.
+When collision occurs according to exponential distribution, collision probability, P per 1 step in this simulation is as

 ![collision_probability](../images/collision_probability.png)